Old Grodno Castle: Reconstruction

 The castle's revival took place in 1673–1678 due to Krzysztof Zygmunt Pac who raised sufficient funds to finance the refurbishing of the royal residence.
 The restored castle was selected by King Michał Korybut Wiśniowiecki of Poland as the location for every third Sejm of the Polish–Lithuanian Commonwealth.
 The castle suffered extensive damage during the Great Northern War, forcing the royal court to move into the New Grodno Castle.

-After the partitions of Poland the castle was given over to the Russian army and housed a barracks.
-The authorities of interwar Poland restored the chamber of the ambassadors and the Sejm Hall.
+After the partitions of Poland, the castle was given over to the Russian army and housed a barracks.
+The authorities of interwar Poland restored the Chamber of Ambassadors and the Sejm Hall.

 Recent history

-At present the castle serves as a historical and archaeological museum with a collection of more than 200,000 artifacts, one of the largest in Belarus.
+At present, the castle serves as a historical and archaeological museum with a collection of more than 200,000 artifacts, one of the largest in Belarus.

 The newest reconstruction began in 2017.
-The restoration of the Old Grodno Castle was criticized due to the lacking of historical authenticity.
+The restoration of the Old Grodno Castle was criticised for lacking historical authenticity.
 For instance, the contemporary viewpoint was added near the central gates.
-Some specialists disputed the restoration project, they found significant mistakes in documentation that appeared because the constructor couldn’t read historical inventory descriptions written in Polish and German.
-For example, the shape of the dome above the central tower, added levels between towers and galleries.
-Some authentic 16th century walls were demolished.
+Some specialists disputed the restoration project; they found significant errors in the documentation that resulted from the constructor’s inability to read historical inventory descriptions written in Polish and German.
+For example, the shape of the dome above the central tower added levels between the towers and galleries.
+Some authentic 16th-century walls were demolished.